aquarist-labs/aquarium/CONTRIBUTING.md

 ## Running Unit Tests

 Before submitting your change, you should test it.
-But since this is not setup yet, we'll forgive you.
+You can run unit tests with tox:

+	cd src
+	tox

+## Automated CI Testing

+There are GitHub actions configured to run unit tests automatically when a pull request is opened.
+We also have two Jenkins jobs that run automatically, to build an Aquarium image and run it on openSUSE Tumbleweed and openSUSE Leap.
+If these tests fail and you need to trigger a re-run, add a comment to the PR which says `jenkins run tumbleweed` or `jenkins run leap` as needed.

 ## Be Respectful